 Answer: I will provide everything required for students to be successful in class.
 Students should come to class prepared with a pen/pencil, but even then I will have a supply of those so that students can be successful in all we do in class.
 Donations ARE welcome, however.
 I invite you to consider donating to my classroom through the Alpine Foundation so that I am able to go purchase needed supplies tax-free for the work we do in class.
 The money donated is used to buy composition notebooks, pencils, pens, colored pencils, technology, books, chalk, posters, etc.

 Question: What classroom rules or expectations do you have for your students?

 Answer: All school rules and expectations outlined in the student handbook will be followed in my class.
 When I was a new teacher, I used to have a list of rules that students were expected to follow.
 Over time, that list whittled down more and more.
 On my home page, you see the story I put there in relation to Mohammed Ali.
 In 7 words, I expect students (and I hold myself to the same standard) to adopt the following mantra: Imma show you, how great I am.
-I've had this expectation in place for many years now and as a result, I have minimal behavior or academic problems.
+I've had this expectation in place for 10 years now and as a result, I have minimal behavior or academic problems.
 In the lessons we have in history, we learn about people who did precisely this and showed the world their light and thereby changed the world.
 "Imma show you, how great I am" is referenced many times over the course of the year.
 That's my greatest expectation of students: Show your greatness!
 Every class is so different and each class ends up forming their own culture, which is something really cool to participate in with the students.
 As students are committed to showing me their greatness, we don't have issues with hall pass abuse, cell phones, behaviors and so forth.

 Along those same lines, I have another acronym that we follow and to most students surprise that acronym is PIRATE.
 PIRATE is an acronym that stands for the following: